Artsplendr/AgenticAI-Project5-Procurement-Supplier-Negotiation-Copilot/README.md

 ## Overview of Business Problem

-Procurement negotiations in offshore wind are:
+Procurement supplier negotiations are often:
 	•	long-running (weeks or months)
 	•	multi-dimensional (price, schedule, warranty, risk allocation)
 	•	history-dependent (what worked with this supplier before matters)